rticommunity/dds-rtps/README.md

 if none of them reported any error.
 # Workflow

+This section explains which are the events you may find in the process of maintaining the repository.
 ## Create executable

-A new executable should be created in the following cases:
+The cases when we should create an executable are:

+* With the release of a new version of the dds implementation
-* When a new version of the product is released
+* When  `shape_main.cxx` changes.
+In this case there will be a new release version and, depending on the importance of the change, maybe the old executables are not compatible.
-* When a change is made in `shape_main.cxx`

-To generate the executable you need to compile with the `shape_main.cxx` using your own makefile.
+The steps to compile with `shape_main.cxx` are not defined but there are some `makefiles` to help you with the task in the `srcCxx` folder.

 > **Note**: to compile with `connext` you may want to use `makefile_rti_connext_dds_linux`.
 ## Upload executable